populationgenetics/exercises/Population_structure/ExerciseFst2022.md

 }
 ```

-Now read in our data.
+Now we will read in our data and apply to the three pairs of subspecies the funciton above to estiamte their
+*F<sub>ST</sub>*.
 We want to make three comparisons.

 #### \>R
 ```R